ValveSoftware/GameNetworkingSockets/README.md

 by the use of custom data structures or allocators.

 ### Abstract SteamIDs to generic "identity"
 We'd like to generalize the concept of an identity.
-Basically anywhere you see CSteamID, it would be good to enable the use of a more generic identity structure.
+Basically, anywhere you see CSteamID, it would be good to enable the use of a more generic identity structure.